 Patients who are interested in eyelid surgery (blepharoplasty) might also consider the benefits of a brow lift.
 That’s because the causes of drooping eyelids and sagging brows are the same: as we age, excess skin can form around our eyes, causing us to look older, tired, wrinkled or puffy.
 Our skin loses elasticity and previously tight tissues can begin to droop.
 This can lead to wrinkled lines across the forehead, to frown lines between the eyebrows and to sagging eyebrows that can hood the upper eyelid.
 A brow lift can correct this.

-We perform surgery here in Santa Fe at our private operating room under general anesthesia.
 Patients typically recover in two to three weeks.
 Patients should expect some swelling and bruising, even in parts of the face that weren’t operated on (like the cheeks and eyes).
-But the swelling should disappear in about a week.
+But the swelling should disappear for most patients in about a week.
 Costs vary from patient to patient and can depend on how much work is done—particularly if there is additional work needed on the upper eyelid.

 Concerned About Cost?

 Talk to us about financing options, savings plans, and ways you can manage cosmetic expenses.